KineticPreProcessor/KPP/docs/source/getting_started/00_revision_history.rst

      to change :code:`#INCLUDE atoms` to :code:`#INCLUDE atoms.kpp` in your
      KPP input file.

-   - If you have been using :code:`ICNTRL(5)` for maximal order in the :code:`lsode` integrator, you now have to use :code:`ICNTRL(10)` instead.
-The index 5 in the :code:`ICNTRL` array is now used consistently for the maximum number of Newton iterations in all integrators.

    - The utility functions :code:`ARR`, :code:`ARR2`, :code:`k_3rd` and
      :code:`k_arr` have been replaced by the new set of the consistent functions :code:`ARR_abc`, :code:`ARR_ab`, :code:`ARR_ac`,